-Host: A host is an end-point device connected to a network and may offer information resources, services, and applications to other computers on the network.
+Host: An end-point device connected to a network and may offer information resources, services, and applications to other computers on the network.

 Host-Based Software: In the UAM context, this is an application executed within the local computer configured by a central server to monitor user activity.